cmu-sei/crucible/docs/cite/index.md

 6. **Evaluation**: Defines the scoring model used, as well as the moves and teams who will be participating in the exercise.
 7. **Modifiers**: If enabled, this value is used in calculating the Scoring Category score.
 Depending on how the equation is written, the modifier can be used to add, subtract, multiply and/or divide within the equation.
 8. **Modify-Level Permission**: Can view and edit the team score.
-9. **Moves**: A defined period of time during an exercise, in which a series of injects are distributed for users to discuss and assess the current incident severity.
+9. **Moves**: A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
 10. **Observer Role**: Individuals who are tasked with impartially and objectively monitoring teams during an exercise.
 11. **Roles**: Provide a set of responsibilities assigned to a user during an exercise.
 12. **Scoring Category**: Has a defined equation used to calculate the submission score from the categroy scores.
 Additionally, the category has a weight which will multiply the score obtained.